n1kdo/n1mm_view/INSTALL_RASPI.md

 ## Optional: How to install the autostart scripts

 You can install systemd configuration files on your system to make the collector and dashboard processes start automatically at boot time.
-Note this assumes the installs script copied init/*.service to /lib/systemd/system/.
+Note this assumes the rpi_install script copied init/*.service to /lib/systemd/system/.

 1. `sudo systemctl enable n1mm_view_collector`
 1. `sudo systemctl enable n1mm_view_dashboard`